History of the Raiders

 The Raiders biggest investment in its players’ development can be seen by its hiring history with the coaching staff.

 “Coaching at the developmental levels is the key,” Scherman said.
 “In Alberta, a lot of people play lacrosse just as athletes.
 In Ontario or B.C. people play lacrosse and that’s what they do.
 They have people teaching them that actually know lacrosse and they learn; it’s a thing you can’t just pick up unless you’ve played it.
 We need the coaching to even start to be competitive with those places.”

-The Raiders are dedicated to bringing in top talent, and are the only team in the league that pulls in professional lacrosse players from across Canada to ensure Raiders players are supplied with the best coaching available so they can become the best players possible.
+The Raiders are dedicated to bringing in top talent, and are the first team in the league that attracted professional lacrosse players from across Canada to ensure Raiders players are supplied with the best coaching available so they can become the best players possible.